Judith Sargent Murray

 Judith Sargent Stevens Murray (May 1, 1751 – June 9, 1820) was an early American advocate for women's rights, an essay writer, playwright, poet, and letter writer.
-She was one of the first American proponents of the idea of the equality of the sexes—that women, like men, had the capability of intellectual accomplishment and should be able to achieve economic independence.
+She was one of the first American proponents of the idea of the equality of the sexes so that women, like men, had the capability of intellectual accomplishment and should be able to achieve economic independence.

 Among many other influential pieces, her landmark essay "On the Equality of the Sexes" paved the way for new thoughts and ideas proposed by other feminist writers of the century.

 Life and career

 Early life and family

-Judith Sargent was born on May 1, 1751 in Gloucester, Massachusetts, to Winthrop Sargent and Judith Saunders as the first of eight children.
-Her parents were Judith Saunders and Winthrop Sargent, and they were an established merchant family.
+Judith Sargent was born on May 1, 1751, in Gloucester, Massachusetts, to Winthrop Sargent and Judith Saunders, an established merchant family, as the first of eight children.
 The Sargent children were raised in the established Congregational First Parish Church.
 In the 1770s, Judith, her siblings, and her parents all converted to Universalism and helped to fund and create the first Universalist Church in the nation, installing John Murray as the first pastor.

 The Sargent family was considered to be cultured, politically aware, and civically active.

-As a wealthy, ship-owning merchant family, Judith's parents were able to provide her and her siblings with a top-notch education.
+As a wealthy, ship-owning merchant family, Judith's parents were able to provide her and her siblings with an education that was considered top-notch at the time.
 For a woman in that era, her education was unusually thorough.
-Judith swayed from traditional gender norms by sharing a tutor (minister John Rogers) with her brother, Winthrop Sargent, as he prepared for entry into Harvard College.
-However, despite John Rogers' tutoring, there were few opportunities for her to receive any formal education beyond reading and writing.
-Much of her knowledge was self-taught through her family's library.
+Judith swayed from traditional gender norms by sharing a tutor with her brother, Winthrop Sargent, as he prepared for entry into Harvard College.

+However, despite the tutoring, there were few opportunities for her to receive any formal education beyond reading and writing.
+Much of her knowledge was selftaught through the library in the merchant-class family home.
 She read history, philosophy, geography, and literature.
 Her deep interest in education and her family's support led her to write poetry from as young as nine years old.
 According to family legend, her father read Judith's "humble attempts at poetry" to family members, to make it clear he was incredibly proud of her talents.
 Although she considered herself as capable as her brother, her educational experience was far inferior to his.
 Thus, even as a young girl, she was painfully aware of the way her society circumscribed the aspirations of women.

-Primarily self-taught thanks to the family library in her merchant-class home, Murray believed that with quality education, women's accomplishments would equal those of men's.
-She believed women would succeed in life for two reasons: 1) education, 2) parents who raised their daughters to "reverence themselves," as she put it in one of her essays.

-A student of history, Murray used examples of women's accomplishments dating to ancient times to prove her points and to provide leadership in what would become a long struggle for women to fulfill their potential and become fully empowered members of society.